juliocrn94/CoronaVirus_ML/README.md

 Consists of a 3 part analysis using Jupyter Notebook to train a model that determines the components for a logistic growth curve that represents the number of infected vs time, for a given country/location.

+# V2

+V2 compiles the previous 3 parts into a single Jupyter Notebook file.

 ## Variables

 1. Population